saiDev1999/6R-React-Class/README.md

 4. shouldComponentUpdate : It will decide whether the component needs to update or restricct

 5. getSnapShotBeforeUpdate : It will give the snap of the component data befor being updated in the dom

+Topics :

+1. Life cycle methods introduction
+2. Mounting phase
+3. Updating phase
+4. Unmounting phase

+Exercises :
+What is component life cycles
+What is the purpose of life cycles
+What are the three stages of a component life cycle What does mounting means?
+What does updating means
+What does unmounting means?
+What is the most common built-in mounting life cycle method?
+What are the mounting life cycle methods?
+What are the updating life cycle methods?
+What is the unmounting life cycle method?